stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Huzzah!

-Note that there are still several problems with this crude render loop that will be addressed in the next few chapters:
+Note there are a number of problems with this crude render loop that will be addressed in the next few chapters:

 * The GLFW event queue thread is still blocked.